cottascience/cottascience.github.io/_pages/index.md

 # 📝 Research

-I develop machine learning and  causal inference methods for applications in science and healthcare.
+I develop machine learning and  causal inference methods for high-stakes applications of AI, such as science and recommendation engines.
-My long-term goal is to discover new treatments for diseases with high unmet medical needs and implement intelligent health systems.
-To this end, my work contributes algorithms and models that can leverage diverse, complex data to discover, evaluate, deliver, and monitor therapeutic and policy interventions.
+My long-term goal is to deliver new AI solutions that have real, tangible world impact.
+It's going to be [bitter](https://www.cs.utexas.edu/~eunsol/courses/data/bitter_lesson.pdf), but now is our time to build.
+To this end, my work contributes algorithms and models that can leverage diverse, complex data to discover, evaluate, deliver, and monitor system interventions.

 # 🗞️ Recent Pre-prints